gaih/introduction-to-machine-learning/README.md

 You can find more information about our Introduction to Machine Learning Course by visiting [Course Website.](https://globalaihub.com/courses/introduction-to-machine-learning/)

-To enroll our courses, you can find the next course that fit your schedule by visiting [Upcoming Courses.](https://globalaihub.com/upcoming-courses/)

 ## Syllabus

 ### Lesson 1